- Original design

 Cubit's solution was dramatic and ingenious: a massive irregular octagon placed within a rectangle and crowned with a great top-lit dome.
 The tower, which so dominates the Islington landscape, was the last part to be built, and completed only twelve years after the chapel itself had been dedicated.

 Cubitt said he had modelled the Union Chapel on the Romanesque church of St Fosca at Torcello, near Venice.
-It was designed to seat 1,700, with a large Sunday school hall at the rear to accommodate up to 1,000 children, and a lecture hall to provide education for adults.
+It was designed to seat 1,700, with a large Sunday school hall at the rear to accommodate up to 1,000 children, and a lecture hall to provide education for adults (this room is currently the Bar).
 It cost over £47,000 all told to build – a staggering sum at the time.

 The pulpit is the focus of the whole design: it is the most richly decorated part of the chapel and also if you look around you will see that the pews are carefully arranged so that everyone, or almost everyone, can see the pulpit.
 Note particularly how the pews on the ground floor are arranged on a slope rising towards the back, and how the gangways at the sides are in the position where the view of the pulpit would be hidden by pillars if there were pews there.
 The sloping upwards of the pews is steeper in the gallery and under the tower to make sure the view of the pulpit is unobstructed for the people at the back.